TNB Theatre School Policies

 Communications with Parents

 TNB Theatre School maintains ongoing, regular communication regarding our programs.
 On the first day of class, parents and students will receive a schedule of all dates for the entire program.
 Schedules for additional rehearsals, sectional rehearsals for upper levels and production schedules will be provided closer to production with as much notice as possible.
-We aim for one month in advance with final schedule available no later than one week prior to rehearsal period in question.
+We aim for one month in advance with the final schedule available no later than one week prior to the rehearsal period in question.

 Progress updates or program questions